dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 ```

 ## Additional destination options
-You can define your own stage to PUT files and disable removing of the staged files after loading.
+You can define your own stage to PUT files and disable the removal of the staged files after loading.
 ```toml
 [destination.snowflake]
 # Use an existing named stage instead of the default.
 Default uses the implicit table stage per table